vipul-sharma20/slack-doc/README.md

 # slack-doc

-Slack app to export conversation thread to documents.
+Slack app to export conversation threads to documents.

 This app works on plugin based design